krishnajain/tkinter-python/README.md

 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

 To install Tkinter run "pip install tkinter" in your command window.
-To check if the library is installed or not run "import tkinter" in pythob idle.
+To check if the library is installed or not run "import tkinter" in python idle.

 If "Traceback (most recent call last):
   File "<pyshell#0>", line 1, in <module>